-This is a very common boiler repair job I get called out to on a regular basis.
+This is a very common boiler repair job that I get called out to on a regular basis.

-There are a few possible reasons why this can happen – I’ll cover the most common here.
+There are many possible reasons why this can happen – I’ll cover the most common here.

 1. A Leak

 This could be anywhere on the full system – a radiator, a radiator pipe under the floor, the boiler, literally anywhere on the heating system.

 The most common place a heating system leak happens is on a radiator valve.

 Sometimes this can be fixed by tightening one or some of the nuts on the radiator valve.

-There is at least three places the radiator valve can leak from that can be fixed by tightening the nut with an adjustable spanner.
+There are at least three places a lockshield radiator valve can leak from that can be fixed by tightening the nut with an adjustable spanner.

 Then there is the smaller nut right on top where you turn the valve to open and close it.